Born rule: quantum probability as classical probability: Derivation of the Born rule

 Then, we invoke collapse or decoherence to explain why only one result is observed.
 This illustrates how, despite apparently making a binary measurement of a qubit, the actual basis is continuous, as required by Theorem \ref{thm:born_rule_counting}.

 \end{example}

-\begin{observation} In the proof of Theorem \ref{thm:born_rule_counting}, the projectors used to construct the unit vectors \eqref{eq:finite_case_psi_partition} are defined to be compatible with the ontic basis, in order to satisfy Principle \ref{pp::correspondence}.
-Principle \ref{pp::correspondence} is essential for Theorem \ref{thm:born_rule_counting}.
+\begin{observation} In the proof of Theorem \ref{thm:born_rule_counting}, the projectors used to construct the unit vectors \eqref{eq:finite_case_psi_partition} are defined to be compatible with the ontic basis, in order to satisfy Principle \ref{pp:correspondence}.
+Principle \ref{pp:correspondence} is essential for Theorem \ref{thm:born_rule_counting}.

-Any argument based on counting worlds or branch refinements while using the self-locations of the agents should count only the worlds defined by a fixed basis, as Principle \ref{pp::correspondence} states.
+Any argument based on counting worlds or branch refinements while using the self-locations of the agents should count only the worlds defined by a fixed basis, as Principle \ref{pp:correspondence} states.
 Otherwise, we would be forced to admit that any unit vector from any macrostate supports agents, and to count all such vectors as worlds.
-This overcounting is inconsistent with the Born rule.
+This overcounting is inconsistent with the Born rule, as Proposition \ref{thm:overcoungting} will show. \end{observation}